Best Budgeting Apps for Beginners 2026: 8 Tools That Actually Work

 - Best automated investing experience on this list

-- Goal-based structure is intuitive for beginners
+- Goal-based setup is intuitive for beginners

-- No minimum investment to get started
+- No minimum balance to get started

 Cons: